microsoft/ace/CONTRIBUTING.md

 Ace welcomes and strongly encourages community contributions!
 Please don't be shy!

 ## Issue Contribution

-* An issue contribution must have a tracking approved issue (Milestone = Community) by Ace team in [Issues](https://github.com/adnathan/ace/issues).
-* Your PR should have a link to the issue that you are fixing.
+* Your PR should have a link to [the issue](https://github.com/adnathan/ace/issues) that you are fixing.

 ## Feature Contribution

-Features are new or improved functionality to Ace.
+Features are new or improved functionality.
 For example,
 * Exposing a new Android/iOS control through the cross-platform framework.
 * Implementing more properties on existing controls.

-Feature contributions are welcomed, but need to be approved (Milestone = Community) by Ace collaborators.
+Feature contributions are welcomed, but need to be approved by Ace collaborators.

+## Documentation Contribution

+* Want to fix or add to the documentation at http://ace.run?
+Please submit a PR!
+The website lives in the gh-pages branch of this repository.

 ## Legal